pedrorosso/lpqm-exam/README.md

 conda install --file requirements.txt
 ```

-The written solutions are either in Markdown or Jupyter notebooks.
-I recommend using [Visual Studio Code](https://code.visualstudio.com/) with the Markdown and python extensions for the whole project.
+The written solutions are written in LaTeX.